 The increased supply across all sectors will always affect markets at a local level.
 Equally sectors such as retail malls and hotels show individual resilience due to type of business models in the sector class.
 Also, on the other hand, the lack of good supply of good quality stock(s) is not available and buyers hold on to stock due to stable income generating property.
 Investors have also chosen to consider the Real Estate Investment Trust (REIT) route as a way to divest and obtain liquidity.
 The subject property(s) referred in this report are part of a strong sector assets which currently secure long-term incomes based upon their age, type and locations.

 In summary, the Al Ahli REIT assets hold a distinct market position with a moderate/high risk profile due to the current market circumstances.
-We appreciate general market risks; however, in this case (Al Ahli REIT), the risks are mitigated by good quality property providing long term income, although since our last exercise in December 2020, the subdued market conditions have continued.
-The performance for the retail has generally been good since our last exercise prior to the pandemic and we are hopeful should the pandemic not persist, then retail will remain stable in Jeddah but the hospitality sector has experienced a dip due to the lockdown affecting occupancy levels and therefore huge risk / loss remains in this sector.
+We appreciate general market risks; however, in this case (Al Ahli REIT), the risks are mitigated by good quality property providing long term income, although since our last exercise in June 2022, the market conditions have generally increased in good performance.

+The performance for the retail has generally been good since our last exercise prior to the pandemic and we are hopeful should the pandemic not persist, then retail will remain stable in Jeddah, and the hospitality sector has gained traction due to as mentioned earlier the increased tourism and entertainment in the Jeddah region and throughout KSA.